a mapping from function names to event-handling procedures; and

 All platforms: Caps Lock

 If a particular modifier is not mentioned in a state string, it matches states whether that modifier is pressed or not pressed.
 A ~ preceding a modifier makes the string match only states where the corresponding modifier is not pressed.
-If the state string begins with :, then the string matches a state only if modifiers (other than Caps Lock) not mentioned in the string are not pressed.
+If the state string begins with :, then the string matches a state only if modifiers among Shift, Control, Option, Alt, Meta, and Command that are not mentioned in the string are not pressed.

 A key identifier can be either a character on the keyboard (e.g., a, 2, ?) or a special name.
 The special names are as follows:

 leftbutton (button down)